hsoft/discover-solar-system/gear.md

 I use it by sticking a piece of paper on it (making a hole in it for the stick to pass through) and then mark the north, then the mark the shadow's direction.

+The stick is not glued in.
+It can be removed, which can be useful if, for example, I want to place a compass centered where the stick was.
+It also makes transport easier.

 I didn't particularly strive for precision here, so the stick tilts a little bit.
 I've marked the tilting direction with a black marker.
 I figured it out by placing it directing under a lamp and turning it until the shadow was at its longest (the length of the mark was the length of the